Henry Macandrew: Divisional reforms

-At conferences towards the end of 1917, the British prime minister, Lloyd George, influenced by the failure at Cambrai, argued that the continued use of cavalry on the Western Front was useless, and that the cavalrymen would be of more use in other roles.
+At conferences towards the end of 1917, Britain's Prime Minister David Lloyd George, influenced by the failure at Cambrai, argued that the continued use of cavalry on the Western Front was useless, and that the cavalrymen would be of more use in other roles.
 Internal army politics made it impossible for any cavalry division to be outright disbanded, and instead on 13 January 1918 Haig was ordered to send all his Indian cavalry to Palestine in return for yeomanry that could be converted into machine gunners.

 Simultaneous with this, Haig was reviewing the cavalry generals in the army and on 15 January the commander of the Cavalry Corps, Lieutenant-General Charles Kavanagh, requested that Macandrew stay on the Western Front as commander of the 1st Cavalry Division instead of going with his men to Palestine.
 When the German spring offensive began in March, the commander of 1st Cavalry Division, Major-General Richard Mullens, who Macandrew had been expected to replace, did well enough that Haig decided not to fire him.
 As such, in the same month, Macandrew travelled to Palestine with the Indian portion of his division and the 1st Indian Cavalry Division, which had since been renamed 4th Cavalry Division.